vic-ma/howtodismantle.github.io/_posts/2024-06-27-Beckhoff-on-my-mind-Part-2-Writing-back-to-Twincat-PLCs.md

   - name: BeckhoffTwincatCalculcator.pbmx
     url: /assets/2024-06-27/BeckhoffTwincatCalculcator.pbmx
 ---
-Welcome to the second part of our Beckhoff Twincat series.
-In [Part 1 - Connecting Twincat PLCs](/Beckhoff-on-my-mind-Part-1-Connecting-Twincat-PLCs.html), we discussed the basics of connecting Twincat and Peakboard.
-In today's article, we move forward one step and talk about writing back to Twincat.
+Welcome to the second part of our Beckhoff TwinCAT series.
+In [Part 1 - Connecting TwinCAT PLCs](/Beckhoff-on-my-mind-Part-1-Connecting-Twincat-PLCs.html), we discussed the basics of connecting TwinCAT and Peakboard.
+In today's article, we move forward one step and talk about writing back to TwinCAT.
 Compared with the relatively tricky router / connection task from the first part, writing back is fairly easy.

-## The Twincat program
+## The TwinCAT program

 The idea of this showcase is to build a calculcator.
-We let the user of the Peakboard app provide two numbers, send it to a Twincat PLC and let it sum up these numbers.
+We let the user of the Peakboard app provide two numbers, send it to a TwinCAT PLC and let it sum up these numbers.
 The result is written into a third variable from where we can read it to get back the result.
-The screenshot shows the Twincat program.
+The screenshot shows the TwinCAT program.
 Three integer variables along with exactly one line of actual code to sum them up.

 ![image](/assets/2024-06-27/010.png)